mayallzObject/cook-dojo/README.md

 ## Introduction

-The recepie app is my second Vue 1 application.
+The recipe app is my second Vue 1 application.
 I made this app while learning Vue 2 + TypeScript.
 I used object-based components in the spirit of Vue.
 During the 40 hours of study and build time, I implemented Vuex, Vue Router + dynamic routing, and some TypeScript, Vue Transitions.
 The app uses The Meal  REST API ( https://www.themealdb.com ).
 It is a simple app with five pages and a friendly user interface.